 The Centre for Adoption Support offers a wide range of support and training services for adoption and permanency.
 The service was established as a partnership between two long established charities and specialist adoption agencies, Adoption Matters and Caritas Care.
 The two agencies together have over 140 years’ experience in working with Local Authorities across the UK to find families for children in care and provide adoption support services.

 Both agencies are rated as ‘outstanding’ by Ofsted and Adoption Matters was named Voluntary Adoption Agency of the year by British Association of Adoption and Fostering (BAAF now known as CoramBAAF) in 2012 & 2014.

-To date (January 2017) we have worked with 532 families, nearly 50 different local authorities and over 110 schools across the North West.
+To date (December 2017) we have worked with over 800 families, nearly 50 different local authorities and over 110 schools across the North West.

 Our experience shows that by providing families with access to broad training and support from the early stages, we enable them to develop their own strategies for managing the family situation and build their confidence and resilience.